 2. Reduce the administrative burden on doctors and physicians

-How can stressed out, burned out, ill-informed doctors deliver high-quality care to patients?
+How can stressed, burned-out, ill-informed doctors deliver high-quality care to patients?
 Doctors have reported stress and burnout due to increasing administrative requirements due to poorly planned EHR systems, for example.
 They may feel rushed and hurry through appointments.
 This results in a poor experience for the healthcare consumer.

 And this stress can manifest in the quality of the care they provide to healthcare consumers.